Dr. Alejandro Zaffaroni

 In 1997, Dr. Zaffaroni founded Maxygen, Inc. The mission of Maxygen, Inc. is to develop broad technologies which improve the function of a protein or polynucleotide through the evolution of its DNA sequence, a process termed molecular breeding.
 Their goal is to become the leader in the evolution of proteins and genetic elements.
 Maxygen’s technologies can be applied to a broad number of applications.

-The success of the companies Dr. Zaffaroni has founded attest to the clarity of his vision and the practicality of his ideas for improving therapy.
-He has endeavored to provide a new dimension for individual health and the treatment of illness in the world.
-In all his activities, his deepest personal satisfaction has come from finding new ways to apply the findings of science to the treatment of disease and the prevention of human suffering.
+The success of the companies Dr. Zaffaroni founded attest to the clarity of his vision and the practicality of his ideas for improving therapy.
+He endeavored to provide a new dimension for individual health and the treatment of illness in the world.
+In all his activities, his deepest personal satisfaction came from finding new ways to apply the findings of science to the treatment of disease and the prevention of human suffering.
 Among his many honors, in 1995 Dr. Zaffaroni was awarded the National Medal of Technology by President Clinton in recognition of his contributions to the pharmaceutical and biotechnology industries.
 This Medal is the highest award that the United States bestows for individual achievement in science and technology.

 |© 2014 Alexza®|